Man sentenced to 14 years in jail for abducting, raping minor | Law-Order

 In October 2012, the girl gave birth to a boy.

-Later, she realised that she had been duped by the accused in the name of court marriage so she met his father, Hasmat, and mother, Munni.
+Later, she realized that she had been duped by the accused in the name of court marriage so she met his father, Hasmat, and mother, Munni.

 On her inability to pay the amount, the accused told her to wait till he started some business.

-Later, he pressurised her to leave Mathura, lest she would be killed.
+Later, he pressurized her to leave Mathura, lest she would be killed.

-In 2013, An FIR was lodged on complaint of the woman at Kotwali police station against Rashid, Hasmat, Munni, Jeeshan, Salman and Kanha under relevant Sections of the Indian Penal Code (IPC) and the Protection of Children from Sexual Offences (POCSO)
+In 2013, An FIR was lodged on the complaint of the woman at Kotwali police station against Rashid, Hasmat, Munni, Jeeshan, Salman, and Kanha under relevant Sections of the Indian Penal Code (IPC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)